Licensed & Insured • Waterloo, Ontario

 Ventilation Services in Waterloo

 Waterloo homes face ventilation challenges at both ends of the age spectrum.
-Older homes in Beechwood, Lakeshore, and Westmount built in the 1960s and 1970s often have no mechanical ventilation at all.
-They relied on air leaking through gaps in the building envelope for fresh air exchange.
-At the other end, newer homes in Laurelwood, Clair Hills, and Eastbridge are built to current airtightness standards that virtually eliminate natural air exchange, trapping moisture, CO2, and indoor pollutants unless a mechanical system manages airflow.
+Older homes in Beechwood, Lakeshore, and Westmount built in the 1960s and 1970s often have no mechanical ventilation at all, relying on air leaking through gaps in the building envelope.
+Newer homes in Laurelwood, Clair Hills, and Eastbridge are built to current airtightness standards that virtually eliminate natural air exchange, trapping moisture, CO2, and indoor pollutants unless a mechanical system manages airflow.

 Licensed technician providing ventilation services in Waterloo